Parameter-wise co-clustering for high-dimensional data

-where $\mu_{gl}$ and $\sigma_{gl}$ are the mean and standard deviation respectively for row cluster $g$ and column cluster $l$ and $\btheta$ is the set of all $\mu_{gl}$ and $\sigma_{gl}$ and $\bvtheta=(\bpi,{\boldsymbol \rho},\btheta)$ The total number of free parameters in this co-clustering model is $G+L+2(GL-1)$, which is not dependent on the dimension, making it a very parsimonious model with only the latent variables increasing with dimension.
-Moreover, co-clustering will still work when $N>d$.
+where $\mu_{gl}$ and $\sigma^2_{gl}$ are the mean and variance, respectively, for row-cluster $g$ and column-cluster $l$, $\btheta$ is the set of all $\mu_{gl}$ and $\sigma^2_{gl}$, and $\bvtheta=(\bpi,{\boldsymbol \rho},\btheta)$.
+The total number of free parameters in this traditional co-clustering model is Note that \eqref{eqn:ccparas} does not depend on the dimension, making it a very parsimonious model.
+Moreover, co-clustering is still possible to perform when $p>n$.

-Note that are two different ways that one can view co-clustering.
+There are two different ways that one can view co-clustering.
 The first is that the main goal is the clustering of rows, and the clustering of columns is solely a way to solve the problem of dimensionality.
 However, in certain applications, the clustering of the columns might also be of interest.

-\paragraph{Limitations of Co-Clustering}Although co-clustering has advantages over other high dimensional techniques (especially in the number of parameters), the model is fairly restrictive since each observation in a block is independent and identically distributed (iid) according to a Gaussian distribution with mean $\mu_{gl}$ and variance $\sigma^2_{gl}$.
-More flexibility is obtained by fitting more clusters in columns and lines, which is not always possible or advisable.
-What we propose in the present work is to relax the identically distributed assumption by clustering columns according to both mean and variance.
-This is the reason why we adopt hereafter the denomination ``parameter-wise", that we present now in detail.
+\paragraph{Limitations of Co-Clustering}Although co-clustering has advantages over other high dimensional techniques (especially in the number of free parameters), the model is fairly restrictive because all observations in a block are realizations of independent and identically distributed Gaussian random variables with mean $\mu_{gl}$ and variance $\sigma^2_{gl}$.
+More flexibility is obtained by fitting more column-clusters and row-clusters, which is not always possible or advisable.
+What we propose in the present work is a parameter-wise co-clustering method by clustering columns according to both means and variances.
+This is the reason why we adopt hereafter the denomination ``parameter-wise" co-clustering, which is now presented in detail.